santi-rivera/marvel-test-app/README.md

 MVVM (Model View ViewModel).
 It also uses SOLID principles.

-The app is divided in three layer (app, domain and data).
+The app is divided in three layers (app, domain and data).

 | Layer | Description |
 | --- | --- |